-Focal seizures, also called partial seizures, occur in only one part of the brain.
+Focal seizures, also known as partial seizures, begin in only one part of the brain.

 During a seizure, which is temporary, a person experiences an atypical surge of electrical activity in their brain.
 People can experience physical symptoms before, during, and after a seizure.